viniciusov/MediaCleanup/README.md

 - Open up your OS Terminal/Prompt:
   - Ctrl + Alt + T (for Linux)
-  - Click on 'Start Menu', type CMD and hit ENTER (for Windows)
+  - Click on 'Start Menu', type 'cmd' and hit ENTER (for Windows)

 - Go to the folder where do you extracted MediaCleanup, for example, type:
   > cd /home/\<user>/downloads/mediacleanup (for **Linux**, **Mac OS**)